matemagyari/clojure_study/src/mini_projects/parallel/README.md

 * the domain model of the factory (Engine, Wheel, Coachwork, Car, Workstations) should be as simple as possible as they only provide the pretext for the challenge.
 Faulty parts could be simply marked with a flag and painting could be simply setting a field.
 The emphasis should be on the parallelization.
 * To simulate CPU-intensive work at the workstations simply run a fixed-length for-loop to increment a number.

-Possible technologies to use
+Possible approaches/technologies to use

- * Go's and Clojure's channels are ideal candidates for implementation
+ * Channels: e.g. Go, Clojure, Java CSP, ...
- * streams or actors of Scala/Java's Akka
+ * Actor model: e.g. Akka (Scala/Java)
+ * Streams and FRP: Java 8 streams.
+Scala streams, JavaRx, JsRx, ClojureRx, ...
  * Fork-Join framework of Java 7
- * Reactive Programming frameworks: Scala.React, JavaRx, JsRx